andychoi-programming/FX-Ai/README.md

 ### Configuration Improvements (v2.0+)

 **Recent Enhancement**: All previously hardcoded values have been moved to configuration files for improved maintainability and flexibility.
 The system now supports full parameterization without code changes.

+**Latest Update (v3.0)**: Trading symbols expanded from 6 to all 30 available symbols, removing previous restrictions and enabling full market coverage.

 #### New Configurable Sections